Hamz Stadium, Nakivubo War Memorial Grounds: Redevelopment

-In 2015, Ham Enterprises, led by Haji Dr. Hamis Kiggundu, collaborated with the Ugandan government to renovate and modernize the stadium.
-In 2017, all the deteriorated structures were completely demolished, paving the way for the initiation of new construction works.
+In 2015, Ham Enterprises, led by Haji Dr. Hamis Kiggundu, collaborated with the Ugandan government to renovate and upgrade the stadium.
+In 2017, all the deteriorated structures were completely demolished, followed by the commencement of new construction works.
 In December 2023, the Nile Post a Ugandan online publication, reported that after the ongoing renovations were completed the name of the stadium would be changed to Hamz Stadium Nakivubo.
 The renovated stadium was commissioned by Yoweri Museveni, the Ugandan Head of State on 25 April 2024.
-The renovated stadium has a seating capacity of 35,000, broken down as follows (i) 20,000 ordinary seats (ii) 10,000 VIP seats (iii) 5,000 VVIP seats and (iv) 40 executive boxes and other added modern facilities, with a total investment nearing US$200 million.
+The renovated stadium has a seating capacity of 35,000, broken down as follows (i) 20,000 ordinary seats (ii) 10,000 VIP seats (iii) 5,000 VVIP seats and (iv) 40 executive boxes and other added modern facilities, with a total investment approximately US$200 million.

 Features and Facilities

-The upgraded stadium includes a FIFA-standard football pitch, athletics tracks, a basketball court, and a boxing ring.
-It also features enhanced amenities like VIP lounges, executive boxes, and modern health and emergency services.
-The artificial playing turf at Hamz Nakivubo War Memorial Stadium was certified by the global football governing body FIFA for a period running from 04.10.2024 to 03.10.2027.
+The new stadium includes a football pitch certified by FIFA, athletics tracks, a basketball court, and a boxing ring.
+It also includes VIP lounges, executive boxes, and health and emergency facilities.
+The artificial playing turf was certified by FIFA for the period 4 October 2024 to 3 October 2027.

-Grand Opening
+Opening ceremony

-On June 1, 2024, the grand opening of Hamz Stadium in Kampala, Uganda, heralded a new dawn for sports and entertainment in the region.
-The event kicked off at 7:00 PM with a spectacular 10-minute fireworks display that lit up the Kampala skyline, creating an electrifying atmosphere.

-The stadium, boasting a capacity of 35,000, was nearly full, with all 40 executive boxes sold out.
-The evening's festivities began with a thrilling football match where URA FC triumphed over Kitara FC with a 3-0 victory.
-This was followed by dynamic performances from top Ugandan artists, including Rema Namakula, Eddy Kenzo, Cindy, Bebe Cool, Alien Skin, among others turning the night into an unforgettable celebration of music and sport.